abarker/typped/doc/sphinx_docs/index.rst

 .. default-role:: code

+   .. role:: python(code)
+       :language: py
+       :class: highlight

+   .. role:: py(code)
+      :language: py
+      :class: highlight

+   this can :python:`trigger("python", "syntax highlight")`

+   .. .. role:: bash(code)
+      :language: bash

+   which you can then use like so:

+   Here is some awesome bash code :python:`a = b + c`.

+   Here is some awesome bash code :py:`a = b + c`.

 The Typped package provides a general Python framework for defining and using Pratt parsers.
 The parsed language can optionally include basic types, and overloading on those types is allowed.
 Default parser methods are provided for